 This isn’t an essential item, but it sure is a cool invention.
 It’s basic yet ingenious.
 The Hero Hoodie is a hoodie that can convert into a backpack.
 If you’re like me, and you loathe carrying around extra items, this hoodie would make a great addition to your collection.

 The Hero Hoodie has a slim-fit design, so you should keep that in mind before ordering one.
-There are pullover and full-zip versions available for $54.95.
-It’s a little steep for a hoodie, but it’s another one of those unique gifts that travelers can appreciate.
-In all likelihood, the person you’re shopping for doesn’t already own one.
+There are pullover and full-zip versions of the hoodie. $54.95 is a little steep for a hoodie, but it’s a unique gift, and in all likelihood, the person you’re shopping for doesn’t already own one.

 This pick is more so about the concept than the actual brand.
 I’m a huge proponent of saving space whenever possible, so naturally, foldable sunglasses are a great idea to me.
 Foldies come in multiple styles, but I tend to favor aviators.